— Marjorie (Carye's Mom), 1979

 Another trash art project evolved after I found a cool ladybug ball, but it was too beat up to pass on to a kid, so I kept it and started collecting other lost balls found on the streets of San Antonio during my regular trash walks.
 (You wouldn't believe how many balls get lost!).
 Once I had collected about 150 balls I used the found balls to create art and staged an outdoor show.
 The Garden Goof Ball art show had 10 flowers and characters on view in the front gardens of the Eco Centro resource center.

-Find more about my Trashy art shows and projects under number 6 on the Community CV page.
+Find more about my Trashy art shows and projects under number 6 on the Community Work/Project page.